anirbanmukherjee2709/tsai_end2.0_Session_7/Assignment-2/Question_answer/README.md

 	Train Loss: 3.403 | Train PPL:  30.068
 	 Test.
 Loss: 3.651 |  Test.
 PPL:  38.507
 ```
 As we can see, the model starts from 4.034 test loss and 5.940 train loss which by 35th epoch is:  Test.
-Loss: 3.651 |  Train Acc: 3.403
+Loss: 3.651 |  Train Loss: 3.403

 ## Results: Perplexity, Loss